 Family Medicine Teaching Service

-- Can follow patients anywhere in the hospital
+- Can follow patients anywhere in the hospital.

-- On-site resident room where sign-out and teaching rounds occur
+- On-site resident room on the teaching floor (Three East) where sign-out and teaching rounds occur.

 Family Health Center Service

-- One-on-one teaching from chief and faculty
+- One-on-one supervision and teaching from 3rd year Family Senior and faculty

 - Chief also receives one-on-one supervision and teaching from faculty